wvlet/airframe/docs/src/main/tut/docs/index.md

 ## Bind

-In Airframe, yopu can use two types of dependency injections: __constructor injection__ or __in-trait injection__.
+In Airframe, you can use two types of dependency injections: __constructor injection__ or __in-trait injection__.

 ### Constructor Injection